deors/workshop-microservices/readme.md

 ### 2.2) Update Eureka configuration to leverage internal Swarm network

 When services are deployed inside Docker Swarm, there are multiple networks active in the running container.
-To be able to use correctly the client-side load balancing, each running instance must register in Eureka with the IP address corresponding to the internal network (and not the ingress network).
+To be able to use correctly the client-side load balancing, each running instance must register with Eureka with the IP address corresponding to the internal network (and not the ingress network).

-Move to bookrecservice folder, edit bootstrap.properties and add the following configuration lines:
+Move to `bookrecservice` folder, edit `bootstrap.properties` and add the following configuration lines:

     spring.cloud.inetutils.preferredNetworks[0] = 192.168
     spring.cloud.inetutils.preferredNetworks[1] = 10.0

-Also move to bookrecedgeservice folder, edit bootstrap.properties and add the same lines:
+Also move to `bookrecedgeservice` folder, edit `bootstrap.properties` and add the same lines:

     spring.cloud.inetutils.preferredNetworks[0] = 192.168
     spring.cloud.inetutils.preferredNetworks[1] = 10.0

-Finally, do the same for eurekaservice and hystrixservice.
-In general, this configuration must be added in every service which is going to register in Eureka.
+Finally, do the same in `eurekaservice` and `hystrixservice`.
+In general, this configuration must be added in every service which is going to register with Eureka.

-With these changes, the services will register in Eureka with the right IP address, both when they are running standalone (192.168 network) and when they are running inside Docker Swarm (10.0 network).
+With these changes, the services will register with Eureka with the right IP address, both when they are running standalone (192.168 network) and when they are running inside Docker Swarm (10.0 network).

 ### 2.3) Configure Docker image build in Maven and create the Dockerfiles